Accessibility Services FAQ's

 Who decides what academic accommodations are appropriate for a student and how is that decision made?

-How do I know if a student is connected with Disability Services?
+How do I know if a student is connected with Accessibility Services?

-What should I do if a student provides me with an accommodation letter from Disability Services?
+What should I do if a student provides me with an accommodation letter from Accessibility Services?

 Students are encouraged to arrange a private meeting with their professor(s) to discuss accommodations listed on the accommodation letter.
 Some professors meet with students before or after a class or in their office.
 Professors can greatly assist the student by asking what can be done in the course to facilitate learning and access to the class